natkalia/coderscamp-project2/README.md

 This is the 5th edition od the camp.
 More info about the camp: [https://coderscamp.edu.pl/](https://coderscamp.edu.pl/)

-## About Hans Rosling and Factfullness concept
+## About Hans Rosling and Factfulness concept
-It is recommended to read Hans Rosling book to better understand the factfullness concept:\
+It is recommended to read Hans Rosling book to better understand the factfulness concept:\
 ![book](assets/book.jpg)